kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

 <div class="fig figcenter fighighlight">
   <img src="/images/bn_backpass/step2.png">
   <div class="figcaption"><br>Now this looks like a more fun gate! two inputs-two outputs!
-This node substracts the per-feature mean row-wise of each trainings example `n for n in [1...N]` during the forward pass.<br>
+This node subtracts the per-feature mean row-wise of each trainings example `n for n in [1...N]` during the forward pass.<br>
   </div>
 </div>
 Okay lets see.
 One of the definitions of backprogatation and computational graphs is, that whenever we have two gradients coming to one node, we simply add them up.
-Knowing this, the rest is little magic as the local gradient for a substraction is as hard to derive as for a summation.
+Knowing this, the rest is little magic as the local gradient for a subtraction is as hard to derive as for a summation.
 Note that for `mu` we have to sum up the gradients over the dimension `N` (as we did before for `gamma` and `beta`).

 ### Step 1
 <div class="fig figcenter fighighlight">